 In South Africa one of the most comprehensive military exercises ever undertaken by the country's Defence forces has begun.

-In South Africa one of the most comprehensive military exercises ever undertaken by the country's Defence forces has begun.
+Background: In South Africa one of the most comprehensive military exercises ever undertaken by the country's Defence forces has begun.
 The military operations come at a time when South Africa is facing renewed pressure from Angolan-based guerrillas in South West Africa (Namibia) and more stringent economic sanctions from the United Nations.

 SYNOPSIS: A long convoy of trucks and other military vehicles, heading down the Krugersdorf-Pretoria highway in Transvaal to Potchefstroom, marked the start of Operation Quicksilver.
 Some 1,900 vehicles were involved, along with more than 5,000 men.
 Military exercises are regularly held in South Africa, but reports say this is the biggest ever.